Skip to main content

 • ISA 530, Audit Sampling.

-The next IAASB discussion of the project is scheduled for December 2025, when the IAASB will discuss feedback from additional information gathering.
-The IAASB will also review an initial draft project proposal outline.
+The next IAASB discussion is scheduled for March 2026 when the IAASB will review and discuss an updated draft project proposal for approval.

 For further information, visit the ISA 500 Series project page.